top of page

 Section 8.2 Voting

-Section 8.3 Nominations
+Section 8.3 Selection of Director

-Section 8.4 Elections
+Section 8.4 Election of Director

-Section 8.5 General Board Appointments
+Section 8.5 Board Appointments

 Article 9 - Committees